amdelamar/oddox-dashboard/README.md

 ## Features

- * Offline-first, write post and sync later
+ * Offline-first, write a post and sync later
  * Multi-Author blog system with roles.
 Author, Admin, Co-Authors, and Editors
  * Organize blog posts by Tags, Categories, Featured, Authors, and Dates
  * Trash can to recover deleted posts

 ## Planned Features